Issue 1

 Miss Loïe Fuller, 1893.
 Color lithograph on wove paper, Sheet: 15 × 10 1/4 in.
 (38.1 × 26 cm).
 Brooklyn Museum, Museum Collection Fund.

 So was she an artist?
 A would-be scientist?
 A bohemian diva?
 These questions remained unanswered for the remainder of the twentieth century.
 She quietly passed into legend.
 Yet why is she relevant today?
 Fuller has seen a revival by contemporary artists who empathize with her struggles to be taken seriously.
 Not just as artists or innovators or scientists, but as women.
 Her significance is impossible to ignore once you take a hard look at contemporary modern dance.
-The hypocrisy of her time is equally stark from this contemporary vantage point though that doesn’t stop critics and patrons from repeating the same mistakes.
+The hypocrisy of her time is equally stark from this contemporary vantage point, though that doesn’t stop critics and patrons from repeating the same mistakes.

 While it’s too late for the artists themselves, efforts have been made to recover the contributions and outstanding achievements of remarkable figures lost to history.
 Fuller has received increased attention in recent years thanks to the 2016 film La Danseuse by Stéphanie di Giusto and also Taylor Swift, whose 2018 Reputation world tour included a performance inspired by the “Serpentine Dance.”
 The New York Times now runs a section called “Overlooked No More,” which offers obituaries of often marginalized people whose lives were not deemed worthy of an official Times obituary at the end of their lives.
 So often these individuals defy category.
 Recent columns have included Georgia Gilmore, whose group Club from Nowhere fed and funded the Montgomery Bus Boycott, and Ma Rainey, the Mother of the Blues.